 - Swiss Steak

-- Pork Chops (I cook in marinating liquid in thermal cooker until tender, then briefly in oven with BBQ sauce – based on this recipe)
+- Pork chops (cook in marinating liquid until tender, finish briefly in oven with BBQ sauce)

 - Corned Beef